concordion/concordion-website/cubano/browser/providers.md

 * Defaults to 0 - Only close browser once all tests are completed

+##### webdriver.browserdriver.cleanup
+If set to true will run taskkill on windows, or pkill on linux based systems to terminate any running Selenium browser drivers.
+Note, this will not close any browsers, just the drivers.
+* Defaults to false, allowed values are true or false

 ##### proxy.required

 If true then the proxy will be set on the requested browser